paulscherrerinstitute/ecmccfg/hugo/content/manual/knowledgebase/hardware/host.md

 {{% /notice %}}

 ### EtherCAT rate (EC_RATE)
 The default EtherCAT frame rate in ecmc is set to 1kHz.
 For most applications this is however not needed and can therefore be reduced.
 A reduced EtherCAT rate reduces the load on the controller.
 In general, a good value for the frame rate is in the range 100Hz to 1kHz.
 For motion systems, a frame rate of 100Hz..500Hz is normally enough.
-Rates ouside the 100Hz..1kHz range is normally not a good idea, and some slaves might not support it.
+Rates outside the 100Hz..1kHz range is normally not a good idea, and some slaves might not support it.
 However, in special cases both lower and higher rates might be possible and required.

 Example: Set rate to 500Hz
 ```
 require ecmccfg "EC_RATE=500"
 ...
 ```
-For more information see the chapter descriping startup.cmd.
+For more information see the chapter describing startup.cmd.

 As a comparison, TwinCAT default EtherCAT rates are:
 * 100Hz for PLC
 * 500Hz for motion

 #### Lower rates
-Issues that could occour in rates below 100Hz:
+Issues that could occur in rates below 100Hz:
 * triggering of slave watchdogs
-* issues with dc clock syncs (DC capabale slaves normally performs best with at a rate of atleast 500Hz)
+* issues with dc clock syncs (DC capable slaves normally performs best with at a rate of at least 500Hz)
 * some slaves might not support it

 #### Higher rates
-Issues that could occour in rates over 1Kz:
+Issues that could occur in rates over 1Kz:
 * missed frames
 * issues with dc clock syncs
 * some slaves might not support it.

-NOTE: Some slave might support a high rate but could have built in signal filters of several ms which then makes sampling at higher freqs unneccesarry/not needed.
+NOTE: Some slave might support a high rate but could have built in signal filters of several ms which then makes sampling at higher freqs unnecessary/not needed.

 In order to successfully run an ecmc ethercat system at higher rates some tuning might be needed:
 * minimize slave count (and ensure that the slaves support it)